imbo/imbo/README.markdown

     // Make the request
     $response = $client->addImage($path, $metadata);

 In the `$response` variable you will find the image hash that you will need to identify the added image in other operations.
+This hash is the md5 sum of the file itself.

     <?php
     print($response); // {"id":"64223c5af0bfd3d90cf30af553ceea13"}